-From the experience of my own journey through childhood, adolescence and into manhood, I have considerable personal understanding, awareness and sympathy toward the position that so many men and young men find themselves at this critical point in time.
+From the experience of my own journey through childhood, adolescence and into manhood, I have a personal, awareness and sympathy toward the position that so many men and young men find themselves at this point in time.

-Although there have been great cultural shifts toward a more equitable and fairer society and men are perhaps more able than they were to find expression for their emotions, there still seems a long way to go.
+Although there have been positive shifts toward a more equitable and fairer society and men are perhaps more able than they were to find expression for their emotions, there still seems a long way to go.

 In times of crisis, many of us are less likely to have supportive people around us to whom we can turn.
-Even to a close friend, It can be hard to confide difficult and complex emotions for which there is not necessarily the language with which to express them, never mind a space, where tears can flow without judgement or embarrassment.
+It can be hard to confide difficult and complex emotions, even to a close friend, when there is not the language with which to express them, never mind a space, where tears can flow without judgement or embarrassment.

 When relationships fall apart, the shock, sense of confusion anger and bitter resentment, with no-one to turn to, can be unbearable!

 I can provide a friendly sympathetic and understanding space where we can talk these things through freely together in confidentiality and for as long as it takes.

 For many of us, these are particularly tough times and the challenges that we find ourselves up against, daunting!